orangeduck/Cello-Website/pages/documentation_installation.md

 Although Cello does not look like it - it is _just a C library_.
 That means that in general it can be installed and used like any other C library.

 The reason I mention this is because if you get stuck, or become unsure of what to do, then looking for help in general about _using C_ or _installing C libraries_ will be a good way to start.
 If you are completely new to C it might be good to learn some very basics before diving into Cello.
-For this I can recommend [Learn C the Hard Way](http://c.learncodethehardway.org/book/) as a fantastic resource for newcomers and beginners.
+For this why not try my other project [Build Your Own Lisp](http://www.buildyourownlisp.com/), or if you don't fancy that, you can try [Learn C the Hard Way](http://c.learncodethehardway.org/book/), which is a pretty good resource for newcomers and beginners.

 Saying all that, installing a C library is not always a trivial matter, so here are some general instructions as to how to get started.